dkumor/rtcbot/examples/basics/README.md

     speaker.close()
 ```

-With this example, a video stream should be displayed in a window, and all microphone input should be playing in your headphones (or speakers).
+Here, a video stream should be displayed in a window, and all microphone input should be playing in your headphones (or speakers).

 ## Summary